 Your health is my number one priority!
-Should you have a severe medical condition and under doctors care, for your well being, it's required that you obtain a written clearance beforehand prior to scheduling an a appointment.
-If you're currently pregnant or nursing, it is highly recommended to postpone any permanent makeup procedures for the time being.
+Should you have a severe medical condition, under doctors care, it's required that you obtain a written clearance beforehand prior to scheduling an a appointment.
+If you're currently pregnant or nursing, it is highly recommended to postpone any cosmetic tattoo procedures for the time being.

 - Stay hydrated

 - Avoid excessive consumption of any products containing caffeine and energy drinks within 24 hours.
 This may thin out your blood and may inhibit the anesthetics from functioning at its best.

 - Avoid consuming alcohol within 72 hours.
 Alcohol thins out the blood as well.

 - Check with your doctor first but it's best to discontinue the use of any products/and or medications containing blood thinners 1 week prior to or at least a minimum of 72 hours.
 Herbal

 supplements and multi vitamins should also be discontinued just the same as to some of these contain natural

 blood thinners.
 This inhibits your blood clotting mechanism that increases bleeding during the procedure.
 It could potentially impact the healed results.

 "IT IS IMPERATIVE THAT A CONSENT IS ACQUIRED FROM YOUR DOCTOR PRIOR TO DISCONTINUE USE OF ANY PRESCRIBED MEDICATIONS"